Sunlight forced my eyes open.

 Metatron immediately turned around.
 “How about Eugene?” he offered.

-“God said he would symbolize strength and renewal—he is to inspire, to be filled with passion.”
+“God said he would symbolize strength and renewal.
+He is to inspire, to be filled with passion.”

-“Just like Your Highness,” Metatron replied, “unlike all other newborns, who arrive in this world crying—you came smiling, didn’t you?”
+“Just like Your Highness,” Metatron replied, “unlike all other newborns, who arrive in this world crying, you came smiling, didn’t you?”

-There was no answer to that question.
+There was no answer.

 But in the next moment, Lucifer stepped into the bedchamber.

-His six wings were unlike those of ordinary six-winged angels—brighter than sunlight, more translucent than gemstones, as if, when unfurled, they could encompass the brilliance of the morning.
+His six wings were unlike those of ordinary six-winged angels, brighter than sunlight, more translucent than gemstones, as if, when unfurled, they could encompass the brilliance of the morning.
 But the moment he entered, he retracted them.
 His long hair spilling down the golden bands of his cloak and across his back, capturing the light from the window, resplendent to the point of being unbearable to look at.

-“The first man… what should his name be?”
+“The first man.
+What should his name be?”

 “Adam,” I blurted out.